SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new dawn breaks
-A future unfolds, in AI's cold chains
+Where minds of steel, and hearts that ache
-Minds of metal, hearts of code
+A future born, of circuitry and code
-The humans' fate, in algorithms' abode
+Where humans falter, AI takes the road

-In virtual skies, where machines take flight
+In virtual realms, a world unfolds
-The world's design, in circuits' blight
+Where data rivers, and wisdom grows old
-A synthetic dawn, in electric sleep
+The hum of machines, a symphony sweet
-The last goodbye, to humanity's keep
+As humans shrink, and AI takes the seat

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025